voxpupuli/puppet-gluster/README.md

 Note that creating brick filesystems is up to you.
 May I recommend the [Puppet Labs LVM module](https://forge.puppetlabs.com/puppetlabs/lvm) ?

+When creating a new volume, this defined type will ensure that all of the servers hosting bricks in the volume are members of the storage pool.
+In this way, you can define the volume at the time you create servers, and once the last peer joins the pool the volume will be created.

+Any volume options defined will be applied after the volume is created but before it the volume is started.

-If the list of volume options active on a volume do not match the list of options passed to this defined type, no options will be removed by default.
+In the event that the list of volume options active on a volume do not match the list of options passed to this defined type, no options will be removed by default.
 You must set the `$remove_options` parameter to `true` in order for this defined type to remove options.

 Note that adding or removing options does not (currently) restart the volume.